aci-ref/facilitation_best_practices/activities/06-education.md

 an additional format.
-In some instances, especially for information that is generally relevant in a wide range of contexts (beyond the context of any one specific ACI resource), Facilitators can simply point researchers to existing, external documentation (see [Leverage Existing Materials](#existing), below).
+In some instances, especially for information that is generally relevant in a wide range of contexts (beyond the context of any one specific ACI resource), Facilitators can simply point researchers to existing, external documentation (see "[Leverage Existing Materials](#existing)", below).
 For additions of in-house materials, we later describe the importance of defining learning modules to specifically satisfy pre-defined learning outcomes to fill known gaps (see also [^2]).